ep1cman/E.R.N.I.E/README.md

  * __/src/PCB/XXX__ - Cadsoft EAGLE source file for a panellised version of the pcb and the one used in the pcb pdf
  * __/src/PCB/gerbers (elecrow).zip__ - The gerber files sent to [Elecrow](http://www.elecrow.com/) to produce the PCBs
  * __/src/BoM.xlsx - Microsoft Excel source for the bill of materials

 To Do
 =====
 There are a few extra things I would like to add to this project in the future if time permits:
  * 3D printed shroud for the IR sensors to minimise cross talk
  * 3D printed servo -> HC-SR04 mount
  * Add soldering instructions
+ * add software setup instructions

 If you manage to implement any of the above or something I haven't even considered please let me know!

- * Generate PDFs
- * add software setup

 Credit
 ======